-YouTube TV is a hugely popular live TV streaming service and for good reason, it is a good live TV service.
-In fact, it is one of the best options around and will suit many households looking for access to entertainment, news and sports channels.
-At the same time, it is not a cheap live TV service.
+YouTube TV is a hugely popular live TV streaming service and for good reason, it is a very good live TV service.
+Arguably, it is the best option and certainly will suit many households looking for access to entertainment, news and sports channels.
+The main downside is that YouTube TV is not exactly a cheap live TV service.

 Good for families

 Good for sports